rakusan2/FRC-NT-Client/README.md

     - **key** - The Key for the value
     - **value** - The value associated with the key
     - **valueType** - The type of the value Possible Types are listed Bellow
     - **type** - The type of the callback.
-Possible Types are: "add", "update", "delete"
+Possible Types are: "add", "update", "delete", "flagChange"
 - `.getKeyID(key)`
     - Returns the ID of a key or All of the keys if key if left out
 - `.getEntry(id)`